 The shelter is struggling financially and I've been wondering why more churches in Kansas City don't support it.
 Missions dollars are important for causes beyond our country's borders, but they're also critical for the work of reaching the poor, lost and lonely at home.
 If you're interested in learning more, here's a page I helped write about serving the homeless shelter with a church.

-4. Plastic homeless mats
+4. Plastic homeless mats - call ahead and ask

 I watched Shelter KC staff organize and store plastic mats that it couldn't use, but people dropped them off anyway.
 There was a viral online video and people assumed if they made the mats, the shelter could use them.